-The P2P Process enables CPOs and CFOs to manage the entire cross functional process and can offer valuable insight on Sourcing and Category Management on how about how people buy off the categories they have negotiated and how suppliers get compensated for their work.
+The P2P Cycle enables CPOs and CFOs to manage the entire cross functional Procurement process and can offer valuable insight on Sourcing and Category Management on how about how people buy off the categories they have negotiated and how suppliers get compensated for their work.
 Data is beyond critical to purchasing and accounts payable teams.
 It is everything, and the burden falls on Procurement leaders to capture pertinent data to build good teams, track supplier performance and show value.
 With Digital Transformation as a long standing mandate and now with the current pandemic the need to show value rapidly, Procurement officers must find ways to measure their progress towards Best-in-Class performance.

 Here is a look at some of the Procure-to-Pay best practice tips Procurement leaders should focus on in order to better understand their digital progress.
-Use these tips and tools to measure and benchmark your P2P processes against top performers:
+Use these tips and tools to measure and benchmark your P2P cycle against top performers:

 #1 Use procurement automation for touchless processing